Sensirion SFM3019: COVID-19 Respiratory Applications

 Figure 2: Cross-sectional view of the sensor component.
 (A heating element positioned at the center of a membrane, with temperature sensors positioned at both directions of gas flow.)

 The SFM3019 contains a unique thermal measurement element that contributes to the meter’s ability to deliver highly reliable data.
 The thermal sensor is used to measure the bi-directional flow of gas within the air channel.
 At the center of the silicon lies a pressure-stabilized membrane, containing a heating element that is sandwiched between two temperature sensors to account for gas flow.
 As gas flows over the entire membrane and center heating element, it acknowledges the difference in temperature readings between the two thermal sensors to offer precise measurements for gas flow.
-To ensure the stability of this thermal measurement principle, the CMOSens chip contains another integrated temperature sensor (outlined in Figure 1) that acknowledges any undesirable environmental temperature changes.
-This allows the sensor IC to still gather accurate measurements over a wide operating temperature range without the requirement of any additional component or sensor for corrective or calibration purposes–thus further reducing manufacturing cost.
+To ensure the stability of this thermal measurement principle, the CMOSens chip contains another integrated temperature sensor (outlined in Figure 1) that acknowledges any slow undesirable environmental temperature changes–assuming the gas and ambient environments are at near equilibrium.

 The SFM3019 sensor was designed for use in ventilators in response to the demand prompted by COVID-19.
 With rapid delivery time being essential, Sensirion opted for specific internal electronics to allow for a decrease in production time without compromising the performance or cost for customers.
 According to Sensirion, the SFM3019’s quick time to market is attributed to them relying on approved parts that are readily available, a modular assembly approach, and high-volume through-put manufacturing.
 Additionally, the ability for their CMOSens Technology to leverage today’s standard semiconductor process for their sensor ICs makes their products even more efficient during mass production and cost-competitive for customers.